-A large portion of the class time will be devoted to analyzing assigned cases, group discussion, and inclass exercises.
+A large portion of the class time will be devoted to analyzing assigned cases, group discussions, and in-class exercises.
 You will work with your group in a number of in- and out-of-class exercises during breakout discussions as well as out of class.